before: boring white floors

 outdated and dingy kitchen.
 It was so exciting to see

 our home transform before our eyes!
 I mean, our kitchen is beautiful!
+It was so validating to see my kitchen design transform from dream to reality.
 I have since been itching to make more moves on the rest of the house, but I must do as accountants do and budget accordingly!